loopwerk/Saga/README.md

   )
 ```

+It's also easy to add your own readers and writers, search for [saga-plugin](https://github.com/topics/saga-plugin) on Github.
+For example, [SagaInkMarkdownReader](https://github.com/loopwerk/SagaInkMarkdownReader) adds an `.inkMarkdownReader` that uses Ink and Splash instead of the default SwiftMarkdown dependency.

 ## Getting started

 Create a new folder and inside of it run `swift package init --type executable`, and then `open Package.swift`.
 Edit Package.swift to add the Saga dependency, so that it looks something like this: